TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Because the Go compiler uses underscores for special file suffixes to control the build process (`*_test.go` for test file and `*_linux.go` for Linux-only compiling), it's idiomatic to use underscores to group words together, and we arrive at the conclusion of using snake_case for Go files.

-We use kebab-case for everything else for example compiled binaries, such that they are consistent with other shell tools.
+We use kebab-case for every other kind of files for example compiled binaries, such that they are consistent with other shell tools.

 ### Expression and statement